roman-milk/roman-milk.github.io/cock-teasing-mom.md

  I got home at my normal time and mom had dinner ready.
 She made small talk about how my day had gone and then she asked me to do the dishes while she took a shower.
 I was just hanging up the dishtowel when she called down, "Daniel, could you come up here for a minute?"

  I went upstairs and found her standing in front of her mirror in heels, hose and nothing else.
 She had a pair of pink panties in one hand and a pair of black ones in the other.
 "What do you think baby?
 Which ones are the sexiest?"
 I pointed at the black.
 "Do you really think so?"
 She looked at them and then back at me.
 "Should I model them for you or would you rather not waste your time taking them off me?"
 She saw the look on my face and I saw that little smile as she said, "I thought so."
 She tossed the panties aside and walked toward me.
-Report_Story #1